 Hiring Developers for Stage 1: Idea to MVP

-One of the biggest mistakes you can make is to start paying a developer to make your vision into reality before your idea is validated.
+One of the biggest mistakes when figuring out how to find developers for a startup is to start paying a developer to make your vision into reality before your idea is validated.
 The biggest expense in tech startups are development costs, and over-spending before you have solid confirmation that what you’re building is needed by the market is the easiest way to lose your time and money.

 So, you need to find a way to create your minimum viable product at very little cost, which would in turn allow you to test your assumptions and see if your idea is valid.